 Being a teacher is challenging but fulfilling at the same time.
 It’s a profession that demands a wide range of skills and knowledge.
 Whether you're an experienced educator or a novice in the field, the interview process can be a nerve-wracking experience.
 Don’t worry, we have compiled a list of common teacher interview questions that you may encounter.

 Practising your answers to these key interview questions for teachers will stand you in good stead come interview time.

-1. why do you want to work here?
+1. why do you want to be a teacher here?

 It’s an oldie but a goodie.
-This key question gives candidates the chance to prove they’ve done their research in the lead up to the interview.
+This key interview question gives candidates the chance to prove they’ve done their research in the lead-up to the interview.

 2. can you tell me about a successful behaviour management strategy you have used in the past?

-No doubt you’ve faced a huge variety of students and children, all with different interests and needs, so it’s crucial you demonstrate your ability to adapt your curriculum, programming and strategies to suit them.
+As a teacher, no doubt you’ve faced a huge variety of students and children, all with different interests and needs, so it’s crucial your answer can demonstrate your ability to adapt your curriculum, programming and strategies to suit them.